Cushendall Golf Club Safeguarding Children and Young People Policy

-Designated Liaison Person - Mr Tommy Campbell - for contact details refer to the members only area
+Designated Liaison Person - Mr Hugh McManus - for contact details refer to the members only area

 Copies of our Safeguarding and Young People Policy containing various Codes of Behaviour are available in the club.
 All members under the age of 18 have been given a copy.